SumoLogic/sumologic-documentation/docs/observability/diagnose-observability-solution.md

 ## Benchmark KPIs with Rest of world

-You can isolate or detect AWS errors using [Global Intelligence for AWS CloudTrail DevOps] (/07Sumo-Logic-Apps/01Amazon_and_AWS/Global_Intelligence_for_AWS_CloudTrail_DevOps).
+You can isolate or detect AWS errors using [Global Intelligence for AWS CloudTrail DevOps](/docs/integrations/amazon-aws/global-intelligence-cloudtrail-devops).
 The service provides comparison benchmarks that on-call engineers can use to identify abnormal patterns and issues in your AWS service compared to the rest of the world, and then take action to remediate those issues.